duncan3dc/sonos/README.md

 * $cache: boolean - Setting this to true will cache the expensive multicast discover to find sonos devices on the network
 Public static methods
 * getSpeakers(): array - Returns an array of Speaker instances for all speakers on the network
+* getSpeaker(): Speaker - Returns a Speaker instance for the first speaker found on the network
 * getSpeakersByRoom(string $room): array - Returns an array of Speaker instances for all speakers with the specified room name
 * getSpeakerByRoom(string $room): Speaker - Returns a Speaker instance for the first speaker with the specified room name
 * getControllers(): array - Returns an array of Controller instances, one instance per group of speakers
 * getControllerByRoom(string $room): Controller - Returns a Controller instance for the speaker assigned as coordinator of the specified room name
+* getPlaylists(): array - Returns an array of playlists, where the key is the playlist id and the value is the title of the playlist
+* getPlaylist(string $id): array - Returns an array of tracks on the playlist, using an id returned by getPlaylists()

 Speaker Class